U6 (Berlin U-Bahn): Recent service changes

 The extension of the U5 line from Alexanderplatz to Brandenburger Tor includes a station Unter den Linden at Friedrichstraße, offering an opportunity to transfer to the U6 line.
 This construction work required a discontinuation of service between the Friedrichstraße and Französische Straße stations between July 2012 and October 2013, and the closure of Französische Straße station when the U5 extension opened on 4 December 2020, due to the close proximity of the new station to Französische Straße.

+The northern part of the U6, between Kurt-Schumacher-Platz and Alt-Tegel, is currently closed from 7 November 2022 until Spring 2025: this long-term blockade was implemented to allow the reconstruction of the overground section, which includes replacing a concrete bridge over Seidelstraße (coordinates: 52.5681°N 13.3076°E).

 Plans for the future

 In the old 200 km plans it was known that U6 will be extended to Hennigsdorf, Lichterfelde-Sud and Teltow Stadt.

 The southern U6 extension goes from Alt-Mariendorf, Trabrennbahn Mariendorf, Tauernallee, Marienfelde Süd, Goethestraße, Barnetstraße and towards Alt-Lichtenrade.

 For a feasibility study from 2020, a possible branch route to today's Berlin-Tegel airport or the future technology location Urban Tech Republic was examined.
 A replacement variant, "U65", a length of 2.9-4.4 km is achieved, depending on the variant of the U6 threading.
 The cost estimates are between 275 million and 607 million euros.
 Two variants ran out on an elevated railway.
 If it is expanded as a tunnel, operations on the U6 would have to be restricted for longer.
 An estimate of the demand is only available for one of the five variants: 15,000 passengers per day.
 At the moment, U5 extension is being separated into U65 and tram links respectively.